makandra/geordi/README.md

 deploy production, `geordi deploy mak` will deploy a `makandra` stage if there is a file config/deploy/makandra.rb.

+If Linear team ids are configured (see `geordi commit`'), will offer to move deployed issues to a new state.

 When your project is running Capistrano 3, deployment will use `cap deploy` instead of `cap deploy:migrations`.
 You can force using `deploy` by passing the -M option: `geordi deploy -M staging`.